AlexLupo5/CSC212-Term-Project/README.md

     ./gen convexHull.txt
     ```

-    Three dot files will be created named `convexHull.dot`, `convexHull2.dot`, and `convexHull_Graphviz.dot`.
-Also, the terminal will also output the Convex Hull points.
+    Two dot files will be created named `convexHull.dot`,  and `convexHullGraphviz.dot`.
+Also, the terminal will output the Convex Hull points.

-    Take the `convexHull.dot` and `convexHull2.dot` files from the `convexHull` project and put them in the `cmake-build-debug` folder in the `HelloSFML` project.
+    Take the `convexHull.dot` file from the `convexHull` project and put them in the `cmake-build-debug` folder in the `HelloSFML` project.

     Then in the top right corner of CLion, press the `HelloSFML` tab and press `Edit Configurations`.

     Inside of the `Edit Configurations`, copy and paste this into the Program arguments:

     ```
-    convexHull.dot convexHull2.dot
+    convexHull.dot
     ```

     Then click the OK button and press the play button in the upper right corner of CLion, and it will output the graph of the Convex Hull.